fmoliveira/mailerlite-sdk-nodejs/README.md

 ## Disclaimer

 Work in progress!
-The API isn't fully covered yet.

-Please check back again in a few days. :smiley:
+The API is already fully covered but there aren't enough tests to say it's stable.

 ## License
 MIT.